 As a not for profit organization you have a mandate to achieve certain goals.
 The money that is available to your not-for-profit organization is essential for reaching the goals, and a quality bookkeeping system is essential to keep track of and manage that money.
-Since the funds are such an essential part of keeping your organization running, it is essential that certain accounting factors are considered carefully.
+Since the funds are such an essential part of keeping your organization running, it is essential that certain not-for-profit accounting factors are considered carefully.

 Each organization needs to appoint or select a treasurer who has the duties of recording all financial transactions and preparing the necessary financial statements.
 In larger organizations, the treasurer may wind up delegating some of these tasks to a committee made up of several members.

-Once the bookkeeper is selected, it is essential they have the proper tools to get the job done.
+Once the bookkeeper is selected, it is essential they have the proper not-for-profit accounting tools to get the job done.
 This includes access to the financial statements, understanding of the control procedures and journals to record information regarding the organization’s finances in.
 Many not-for-profit organizations find it useful to use accounting software to facilitate this.

-It is essential that all the records are kept for a period of at least six years after the end of the actual taxation year.
+It is essential that all financial records are kept for a period of at least six years after the end of the actual taxation year.
 Then it is okay to destroy them.
 However, there are certain records that should never be destroyed, including meeting minutes, private and general journals, share registers, and other special agreements or contracts.

 In Ontario, not-for-profit organizations are required to keep three different journals for recording financial information: